 There are numerous ways to safeguard your pet from a predator.
 1. Do not let your small to medium size dog outdoors without you holding the leash.
 2. Do not leave uneaten dog food for the raccoons are stray animals.
 3. If you have a cat/s DO NOT ALLOW them the freedom of the great outdoors.

 Now you are probably thinking that a chain link fence would keep your dog/s safe or that your cat NEVER LEAVES THE YARD.
 I don’t want to burst your bubble but coyotes, fox, and bobcats can and do climb fences to go after prey.
-And as far as trusting your cat to never leave the yard is akin to letting your toddler play near the street and expecting that your child JUST WILL NOT GO AND PLAY IN THE STREET.
+And as far as trusting your cat or dog to never leave the yard is akin to letting your toddler play near the street and expecting that your child JUST WILL NOT GO AND PLAY IN THE STREET.
 After all, you told your child that “Mommy will be right back and you stay right here in the yard.”
 Just as your child is not immune from being kidnapped by an evil person or hit by a car, your child does not have the ability to remember he/she should not play near or go into the street.
 This is the best analogy I can think of, even though all of the afore mentioned is gruesome and depressing.

 Your pet is like a child.
 It is vulnerable to all manner of harm besides getting run over by a car, attacked by a stay dog, shot by an animal hating neighbor, or stolen for pit bull bait, sold at a flea market with fake AKC papers, sold to a laboratory, or cults that practice witchcraft and that use pets (most often a cat) for sacrifice.
 So you say you’ve never heard of such.
-This also is a reality, although it is difficult to say how prevelent it can be in various areas.
+This also is a reality, although it is difficult to say how prevalent in various areas.
 More things to make you really cringe: great horned owls, hawks, and eagles are capable of picking up a cat or a very small dog.

 Next post I’ll give you some ideas of how to protect your pet but allow it fresh air and some freedom with an attached wire enclosure that has added reinforcements so that a predator can not chew its way into your cat or dog’s playground.
 In the meantime peruse the Internet and type in cat enclosures and see what information you can find.
 If you are ingenious, you can make your own to attach to a portion of the back of your house.
 An enclosure can be made into an attractive safeguard for your pet.
 After all, your cat or dog deserves to be safe.
 Is your pet more or less a member of your family?

-I highly reccomend the book, The Daily Coyote by Shreve Stockton. ( web site photos and blog are excellent ( www.thedailycoyote.net ) It is a great read and wonderfully written by a young and gifted writer and photographer.
+I highly recommend the book, The Daily Coyote by Shreve Stockton. ( web site photos and blog are excellent ( www.thedailycoyote.net ) It is a great read and wonderfully written by a young and gifted writer and photographer.
 This book will give you a perspective about the coyote from a different view point but at the same time the writer informs the reader how destructive the coyote is to ranchers.
 I can add farmers to that as well.
 I was born and raised on a black land farm in Central Texas and I know from personal experience what coyotes can do to vulnerable livestock, poultry, and house pets.

 So better to be safe than sorry.
 Keep that furry member of your family safe.